-Tags: 2013 Infiniti JX, auto photos, auto slideshow, automobile photo gallery, autos, autos for guys, autos for men, car info for men, car photo gallery, car photos, car slideshow, first drive, first drive automobile reviews, first drive car reviews, first drive reviews for guys, first drive reviews for men, Infiniti, Infiniti JX slideshow, new automobiles, new autos, new cars
+Tags: auto photos, auto slideshow, automobile photo gallery, autos, autos for guys, autos for men, car info for men, car photo gallery, car photos, car slideshow, first drive, first drive automobile reviews, first drive car reviews, first drive reviews for guys, first drive reviews for men, Infiniti, Infiniti JX slideshow, new automobiles, new autos, new cars

 Captain Morgan gets into social gaming with “Captain’s Conquest”

 The makers of Captain Morgan Original Spiced Rum are setting sail on a brand new adventure, and this time, it involves a mobile device instead of a shot glass.
 The first of its kind for a spirits brand, “Captain’s Conquest” is a mobile social game that rewards players for real-life exploration, adventure and social influence by transforming cities into the open seas and encouraging players to navigate Captain Henry Morgan’s world.

 The goal of the game is to rise through the ranks – from a Stowaway to the Captain of your own powerful fleet – ruling the high seas and reaping rewards through skilled digital gameplay and adventurous behavior in the real world.
 Players will earn points and gain status by mastering the in-game battle mode, conquering territory by checking in at real world locations and using the scope to scan Captain Morgan bottles.